-Base herbs "carry" the other herbs and are the bulk of the blend.
+Base herbs "carry" the other herbs and are the bulk of the herbal blend used.
 Supportive herbs produce specific effects such as supporting bladder function or reducing stress.
-Flavoring herbs improve the taste.
+Flavoring herbs improves the taste.

 Here's a look at the smokable herbs in focus:

-Bergamot has strong lung antiseptic properties.
-Both in its essential oil form and as herbal smoke.
+Bergamot hasstrong lung antiseptic properties.
+Both in its essential oil form and as an herbal remedy for smoke.
 Bergamot is frequently used to reduce nicotine cravings, help quit cigarettes, and help with other disorders of dependency or compulsiveness.
-Bergamot is also a kind of citrus, so it has immune-boosting and uplifting qualities.
+Bergamot is also a kind of citrus, so it has some immune system-boosting and uplifting qualities.

 Native to Europe, chamomile is a perennial plant with a summer-fall growing season.
 It grows three to six inches tall with climbing stems and flowers that look like daisies.
 Although most of us have only had chamomile in tea to sleep or calm our nerves, it is also a smokable herb.
 It is traditionally used as an anti-inflammatory.
 When smoked or vaped, chamomile has a light, faintly sweet, fruity body.
-It reduces tension, relaxes the mind, provides sedative and anti-spasmodic effects, and has other therapeutic benefits.
+It reduces tension, relaxes the mind, provides sedative and antispasmodic effects, and has othertherapeutic and therapeutic benefits too.